Jegi-dong: See also

-Jegi-dong is an area of Dongdaemun-gu.
+Jegi-dong is an area of Dongdaemun District.
 It is known for its traditional markets, Gyeongdong Market and Dongseo Market.
 You can find a wide variety of dried herbs and substances used for Korean traditional medicine.

 Near exit 2 of Jegi-dong station, there are a variety of buffet style restaurants.
 Patrons are able to purchase a filling meal for prices that range from 6900 won for pork to 9500 won for beef.
 Some restaurants also include a serving of bulgogi in the allotted price.